LG Compressor Class-Action Lawsuit 2024: Do LG Compressors Fail?

 By the way, I hope their commissions are worth the terrifying places they often send you to buy appliances.

-One last point: I used ChatGPT for the more technical aspects of this article and to summarize the new lawsuit against LG.
+One last point: I used ChatGPT to research the more technical aspects of this article and to summarize the new lawsuit against LG.

 I don’t normally use AI in my writing.